 Quivis now focusses on my LINKLATER forebears, including Boissard, Soundy, Melville, Bell, Irvine, McLelland, Flint, and Roxburgh.
-My GEDCOM contains records of approximately 300 individuals bearing some 80 different surnames and extends back to the mid-18th C. Of more general interest, this section also includes a lot of background and historical information on Orkney in general and Sandwick, West Mainland, in particular.
-My paternal grandfather and great-grandfather, Arthur David and James Stevens Linklater respectively, have sections to themselves.
+My GEDCOM contains records of approximately 300 individuals bearing some 80 different surnames and extends back to the mid-18th C. The more general background and historical information on Orkney now has its own section; see next para.
+My paternal grandfather and great-grandfather, Arthur David and James Stevens Linklater respectively, have sections to themselves - see paras at right.

 Documents in my possession relating to the Island of HERM under the ownership of JAMES STEVENS LINKLATER from 1884-9.
 James Stevens Linklater [b.1850 d.1899] was Arthur David Linklater's father, my great-grandfather and the last of my immediate ancestors to be born and raised in Orkney.